Stephen Weigh

 Stephen William Weigh (born 28 February 1987) is an Australian former professional basketball player who spent 10 seasons in the National Basketball League (NBL).
 He started his NBL career in 2008 after a two-year college stint at Utah.
 He won his only NBL Championship in 2010 with the Wildcats before joining the Adelaide 36ers in 2011.
 After two seasons with the 36ers, Weigh returned to his home state of Queensland and played out his final five seasons with the Cairns Taipans.

 In addition to his NBL career, Weigh was a consistent presence in the Australian state leagues.
 He played four seasons with his hometown Rockhampton Rockets and won QBL Championships with them in 2008 and 2013.
-He also played in the SEABL with the Australian Institute of Sport; in the SBL with the East Perth Eagles; and a stint with the QBL's Cairns Marlins.

 Junior and college career

-Weigh attended the Australian Institute of Sport (AIS) from 2005 to 2006 where he was coached by his future Adelaide 36ers coach Marty Clarke.
+Weigh attended the Australian Institute of Sport (AIS) from 2005 to 2006, where he played for the AIS men's team in the South East Australian Basketball League (SEABL).
 In 2005, he was named the MVP of both the Australian Under-20 National Tournament and the Adidas Asia Superstar Camp.

 On 29 November 2005, Weigh signed a National Letter of Intent to play college basketball for the University of Utah.
 He went on to average 19 points and five rebounds per game in the 2006 SEABL season.
 Following the SEABL season, he moved to the United States where he joined the Utah Utes men's basketball team for the 2006–07 season.
 After a successful freshman season, Weigh was hit with injuries during his sophomore season and decided to return to Australia in January 2008.
 In 40 games over one and a half seasons for Utah, he averaged 4.8 points and 1.6 rebounds per game.